lidouf/gocaffe/README.md

 # gocaffe

 Implement caffe prediction by golang use CGO.
+This project is forked from [xlvector's gocaffe project](https://github.com/xlvector/gocaffe.git).

 you can test by: